PremKumar135/PremKumar/README.md

 **`Algorithm:`** Yolov3, Siamese Network.

 ##### **Responsibility:**
-* The task here is to extract the signature and verify the signature with the original signature
+* The task here is, extract the signature and verify the signature with the original signature
 * Trained Yolov3 to extract the signatures from the given image
 * Trained a siamese network model to verify whether both the images are similar or not.